-In Karnataka State Road Transport Corporation, referred to by the company, where the workman had not completed 240 days of service during the period of 12 months preceding termination as contemplated in section 25F read with section 25B of the I. D. Act, the Hon'ble Supreme Court held that the budli workers did not acquire any legal right to continue in service and they were not even entitled to the protection under the I. D. Act.
+In Karnataka State Road Transport Corporation, referred to by the company, where the workman had not completed 240 days of service during the with section 25B of the I. D. Act, the Hon'ble Supreme Court held that the budli workers did not acquire any legal right to continue in service and they were not even entitled to the protection under the I. D. Act.
 The proposition laid down was followed in the case of Bangalore Metropolitan Transport Corpn.
 In Prakash Cotton Mills case also the Hon'ble Supreme Court held that budli workmen had no right to claim compensation on account of closure.
 The decisions in Karnataka State Road Transport Corporation, Bangalore Metropolitan Transport Corpn. and Prakash Cotton Mills have been followed in Gloster Limited case.
-The cases of Uma Devi and Ranbir Singh relate to public employment by Government and its instrumentalities as such they are not relevant to the present case.
+The case of Uma Devi relate to public employment by Government and its instrumentalities as such it is not relevant to the present case.